|

 hours, but it also featured some of the most exciting hands we've witnessed.

-Mullis was truly riding a wave of good fortune, not only by catching a miracle
+Mullis was truly riding a wave of good fortune, not only by catching a

-to win, and today Don Mullis was that sort of player.
+destined to win, and today Don Mullis was that sort of player.

 |